 What are the changes in DRACOON regarding the redirect URI?

 The redirect URI of DRACOON is currently /oauth/perform-login.

 In the future, /oauth/openid-callback will be used as redirect URI instead.

-For DRACOON cloud users the change will be effective August 1, 2020, for on-premises users with the next LTS release of DRACOON.
+For DRACOON cloud users the change will be effective this summer 2020 (exact date will be provided), for on-premises users with the next LTS release of DRACOON.

 Example: If your environment hosted on the DRACOON cloud can be reached at